Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and

-Importantly, library calculation was performed a single time for all the dose-limited datasets, since it is independent from the actual scattering patterns to be treated.
+Importantly, library calculation was performed a single time for all the dose-limited datasets.
 This is reflective of real experimental conditions, where permanently available libraries could be generated once for a collection of prospective measurement conditions and used as needed for real-time processing at the microscope.
-Concerning data processing, the frame-based approach described by equation \ref{eq:continuousWDDGPRI} was employed in all cases, both for simplicity with regards to the native data format and to ensure a streamlined treatment.
+Concerning data treatment, the frame-based approach described by equation \ref{eq:continuousWDDGPRI} was employed in all cases, both for simplicity with regards to the native data format and to ensure a streamlined treatment.

 As expected for this analytical solution, the WDD results depicted in fig. \ref{fig:demonstration} show a remarkable dose-efficiency.
 In particular, interpretable image contrast, with a clear recovery of the internal features of the poliovirus, is obtained under a dose as low as 10 $e^-/\text{\AA}^2$.
 As such, it is instructive to compare those micrographs to e.g. the cryo-TEM experiments reported in ref. \cite{Butan2014}, where a comparable dose of 15 $e^-/\text{\AA}^2$ was used.
-In general, obtaining higher contrast with the same or a lower range of $N_{e^-}$ would also be possible through a reduction of numerical aperture, at the cost of spatial resolution \cite{LalandecRobert2025}.
+In general, obtaining higher contrast with the same or a lower range of $N_{e^-}$ would also be possible through a reduction of numerical aperture, at a possible cost of spatial resolution \cite{Pei2023,Mao2024,Li2025,LalandecRobert2025}.

 Most importantly, those reconstruction results confirm the applicability of GPRI, and thus validate its underlying quantization-based description, here showing the same stability against noise as demonstrated by existing workflows \cite{OLeary2020,OLeary2021,LalandecRobert2025,Dearg2025}.
-As a side-note, the recovered phase shift map is found to possess a range of values covering about 0.4 rad, thus not fulfilling the weak phase object approximation (WPOA), as was similarly argued for apoferritin in ref. \cite{LalandecRobert2025}.
+As a side-note, the recovered phase shift map is found to possess a range of values covering about 0.4 rad, thus not fulfilling the weak phase object approximation, as was similarly argued for apoferritin in ref. \cite{LalandecRobert2025}.
 For additional reference, appendix 3 provides a side-by-side comparison of a GPRI-based WDD result with an SFPA-based reconstruction.